jack-avery/rasbot/modules/README.md

-# Creating your own custom method:
+# Creating your own custom module:
 **You can take a look at `modules/debugechofull.py` for an example**

 Name the file after your module like `modulename.py`.